electricimp/imp-central-impt/TestingGuide.md

 ### Test Configuration ###

 Before running the tests you should create a test configuration for your test project: call [`impt test create`](./CommandsManual.md#test-create) from the test home.
-If a [test configuration file](./CommandsManual.md#test-configuration-file) already exists in that directory, it will be deleted (if confirmed by you) and the new configuration will be created from scratch in its place.
+If a [test configuration file](./CommandsManual.md#test-configuration-files) already exists in that directory, it will be deleted (if confirmed by you) and the new configuration will be created from scratch in its place.

 The configuration settings include:

 - `--dg` &mdash; the Device Group identifier.
 Your tests will run on all of the devices assigned to that Device Group.
 You may specify the Device Group by its ID or its name.

 - `--device-file`, `--agent-file` &mdash; The device and agent source code which is deployed along with the tests.
-Usually, it is the source code of a library or other Squirrel which you are planning to test.
+Usually, it is the source code of a library or other Squirrel code which you are planning to test.

 - `--test-file` &mdash; The test file name or the pattern which specifies the test file(s) included in your test project.
 You may repeat this option to specify several file names and/or patterns.
 The values of the repeated option are combined by logical OR.
 The default pattern is detailed in the [command’s spec](./CommandsManual.md#test-create).